 ALL Fifteen Acre Farms Australian Shepherd puppies are produced ONLY from AKC/ASCA registered, DNA profiled, health tested parents that meet breed standard as defined by AKC and ASCA.
-Dogs that are labeled as Miniature and Toy Australian Shepherds meet NONE of these requirements and are NOT purebred dogs.
-They have had other breeds bred into them making them a mixed breed dog.
+Dogs that are labeled as Miniature and Toy Australian Shepherds meet NONE of these requirements and are NOT purebred dogs as they have had other breeds bred into them making them a mixed breed dog.
 DO NOT contact me looking for a mixed breed dog.
 We do NOT have those here as they do NOT represent the breed well.

 Breed standard for Australian Shepherds is posted at

 Do NOT contact me with unrealistic expectations asking for an Australian Shepherd that isn’t really an Australian Shepherd.
 Breed standard is to dock the tail.
 Breed standard is preferred height for males at 20-23" and females at 18-21".
 Australian Shepherds are defined in breed standard as a 'medium' sized dog ....
-NOT a mini or toy breed which are ONLY achieved by crossing an Australian Shepherd with a smaller breed creating a mixed breed dog.
+NOT a mini or toy breed which are ONLY achieved by crossing an Australian Shepherd with a smaller breed creating a mixed breed mutt.
 Yes .... that's right .... dogs labeled as miniature & toy are NOT registerable with AKC or ASCA because they are NOT purebred and do NOT represent the breed well.
 Do not take my word for it.
 Visit both website’s and verify this for yourself.
 Look in the breed list here for AKC: https://www.akc.org/dog-breeds/

 See?
 NO miniature or toy Australian Shepherd listed.